A fixed rate mortgage is the product of choice for about 95% of today's mortgage shoppers, according to lending software company Ellie Mae.

 An ARM loan is fixed for a certain period of time, then starts adjusting based on the current market.
 For instance, a 5-year ARM stays at a very low rate for five years, then can go up or down.
 Fixed period options are many: typically 3, 5, 7, or even 10 years.

 The initial fixed period for ARMs is very low.
-This table shows live rates for both conventional fixed and ARM loans.

 The homeowner that chooses a conventional ARM loan could cut their rate by upwards of 0.75% or more.
 That could save the homeowner $9,000 in interest over five years.